yuri-rider-sarah/hagane-old/docs/langref.md

 The subexpressions are evaluated left-to-right.

 ### 3.4.
 Special expressions
 Special expressions are used for all other expressions.
-A special expression consists of a primary keyword and a series of clauses, where each clause is either a secondary keyword or a block.
+A special expression consists of a primary keyword and a series of clauses, where each clause is either a secondary keyword, a label, or a block.

 #### 3.4.1.
 Block syntax
 A block consists of a series of expressions, either surrounded by braces or indented.
 A block consisting of a single expression may also be written as just the expression.